What are Kidney Diseases?

 Dialysis removes waste from your body and balances chemicals in your blood.
 It also helps to control blood pressure, as your kidneys did.

-This treatment can be performed at hospital or your home.
+This treatment can be performed at a hospital or your home.
 Dialysis must be done regularly for the rest of your life, usually several times a week.
 (15)

 If you have end stage kidney disease, you may be eligible for a kidney transplant.
 A healthy kidney from a suitable donor will do the work of your failing kidneys.